magneticstain/ip-2-cloudresource/README.md

 ### Go

 IP2CR requires Go 1.22 or later.
-It is tested against the current stable and previous stable versions of Go.
+Releases are tested against the current stable and previous stable versions of Go.

 ## Install